kyoheiu/feu/README.md

 {"history_map":{"code":2,"firefox":3}}
 ```

-If you want to reset it, just delete or rename `.history` and everything will be new.
+If you want to reset it, just delete the `.history` file and everything will be new.

-## Todo

-- [x] support other PATHs, such as `/home/user/.cargo/bin`
-- [ ] support macOS